47

 Construction Management

 Construction Management (30 graduates) earns $71,915 year-one and $98,336 at year four, B+ grade, debt-to-earnings ratio of 0.263 against $18,901 median debt.
 The four-year earnings of $98k and the lowest debt load of any listed program make this the most financially efficient outcome at ULM.
-Construction management graduates at $72k year-one with $19k debt have one of the most favorable first-year debt-to-income ratios in this batch.
+Construction management graduates at $72k year-one with $19k debt have one of the most favorable first-year debt-to-income ratios in our dataset.

 Psychology